Office: Modesto A. Maidique Campus, DM 385C

 Ph.D., Yale University, 2016.

 Prior to pursuing graduate work, Bustamante served as Research Associate for Latin America Studies at the Council on Foreign Relations in Washington, D.C.
-He comments frequently on contemporary Cuban and Cuban-American affairs for publications like Foreign Affairs and NACLA Report on the Americas, and he has been an invited guest for media outlets like Al-Jazeera America and ABC Radio Australia.
+He comments frequently on contemporary Cuban and Cuban-American affairs for publications like Foreign Affairs, The Washington Post, and NACLA Report on the Americas.
+He has appeared on media outlets like NPR, BBC, Al-Jazeera America, and ABC Radio Australia.
 Since 2013, he has served as a recurring study-leader for people-to-people trips to Cuba for the Smithsonian Institution.
 His writings have also appeared in Cuban publications such as Espacio Laical and Cuba Posible.

 Dr. Bustamante’s work has been supported by the Mrs. Giles Whiting Foundation, the MacMillan Center for International and Area Studies at Yale, Casa de las Américas in Havana, and the Andrew W. Mellon Foundation.
 He was a two-time research fellow at the Cuban Heritage Collection (University of Miami).
-More recently, he received a grant from the Social Sciences Research Council to present at an international conference on the future of U.S.-Cuban relations in Cuba this December.
+His 2016 doctoral dissertation won Yale's Arthur and Mary Wright Prize (2017).

-At FIU, he will teach courses on Latin American, Latina/o, Caribbean, and U.S. histories.
+At FIU, he teaches courses on Latin American, Latina/o, Caribbean, and U.S. histories.